mikeseese/velma-sample/README.md

 ## Usage
 1. Make sure you have the [SDB VS Code Extension](https://gitlab.com/seeseplusplus/vscode-sdb-debug) installed
+1. Make sure you got the [prerequisites for SDB](https://gitlab.com/seeseplusplus/vscode-sdb-debug#prerequisites) installed
 1. Clone this repository
 1. Navigate to this repository's root folder
 1. Run `npm install`